 - Fixed ring consolidometers have the sample ring fixed in place so the sample is loaded only from the top.
 Higher friction occurs between the ring and sample with this version, but suitable for a wider range of soil types, including softer soils.

 - Floating ring consolidometers have sample rings that are not fixed during use but are supported by the friction of the specimen.
 Loading on the sample takes place from both the top and bottom, so compression occurs toward the middle.
 Since the weight of the ring cannot be supported by very soft soils, this model is only suitable for stiffer soils.

 Measuring Load and Deformation

-For dead-weight load frames, determining sample load is a matter of knowing the mass of the free weight(s), the loading ratio of the beam, and the surface area of the sample.
+For dead-weight load frames, determining the sample load is a matter of knowing the mass of the free weight(s), the loading ratio of the beam, and the surface area of the sample.
 Managing finer adjustments can take time and requires manual manipulation of the weights.
-For pneumatic machines, the regulator control is adjusted until the total pressure on the digital display divided by sample surface area equals the desired sample load.
+For pneumatic machines, the regulator control is adjusted until the total pressure on the digital display divided by the sample surface area equals the desired sample load.
 Fine adjustments are easier to make with the pneumatic devices.
 Any loading system should be calibrated at least annually using a metal calibration disc, following the procedure noted in the standard test method.
 The calibration results account for deflection inherent in the loading frame, filter paper, and consolidometer apparatus under load.

 As noted above, monitoring deformation values for either type of consolidation frame can be performed in a number of ways:

 We hope this blog has provided some insight to help you select equipment for soil consolidation testing.
-If you have questions on equipment or applications, please contact us.
+If you have questions about equipment or applications, please contact us.